Greenwood County DUI Bail Information

 What Happens After Posting Bail

-- When You Must Appear in Court: You will receive a notice indicating the date, time, and location of your next court appearance.
-It is crucial to attend all scheduled court appearances.
+When You Must Appear in Court: Your release paperwork will specify the date, time, and location of your next court appearance.
+It is imperative that you attend all scheduled court appearances.
+Failure to do so will result in the forfeiture of your bail and the issuance of a warrant for your arrest.

 Special Considerations in Greenwood County